xmtp/XIPs/XIPs/xip-0-purpose-process.md

 While an XIP is a draft, a `discussions-to` header will indicate the URL where the XIP is being discussed.

-The preferred discussion URL is a topic on [XMTP Community forums](https://community.xmtp.org/c/xips/51).
-The URL cannot point to Github pull requests, any URL which is ephemeral, and any URL which can get locked over time (i.e. Reddit topics).
+The preferred discussion URL is a topic in the [XIPs discussion forum](https://github.com/orgs/xmtp/discussions/categories/xips).
+The URL must not point to GitHub pull requests, any URL which is ephemeral, and any URL which can get locked over time (i.e. Reddit topics).

 ### `type` header

-The `type` header specifies the type of XIP: Standards Track, Process, or Informational.
-If the track is Standards please include the subcategory (core, network, interface, storage, or ERC).
+The `type` header specifies the type of XIP: Standards, Process, or Informational.
+If the type is Standards please include the subcategory (core, network, interface, storage, or ERC).

 ### `category` header

 The `category` header specifies the XIP's category.
-This is required for standards-track XIPs only.
+This is required for Standards XIPs only.

 ### `created` header